-Though African Americans have fought in various military conflicts since colonial days, they did not receive the nickname of “Buffalo Soldiers” until they began to battle Cheyenne warriors in 1867.
+Though African Americans have fought in various military conflicts since colonial days, they did not receive the nickname “Buffalo Soldiers” until they began to battle Cheyenne Indian warriors in 1867.

 The actual Cheyenne translation was “Wild Buffalo,” given to the soldiers out of respect for their fierce fighting abilities, but was soon familiarly nicknamed “Buffalo Soldiers” by their white counterparts.

 Although several African American regiments were raised during the Civil War, fighting diligently alongside the Union Army, official African American regiments were established by Congress in 1866 as the first peacetime all-black regiments.

 The legislation created six all-black army units identified as the 9th and 10th cavalry and the 38th, 39th, 40th, and 41st infantry regiments.
 The four infantry regiments were later reorganized to form the 24th and 25th infantry regiments.
 All of these units were commanded by white officers.

 The first regiment, comprised of former slaves, freemen, and Black Civil War soldiers, was formed on September 21, 1866, at Fort Leavenworth, Kansas.
 The term “Buffalo Soldiers” was initially applied to the 10th Cavalry Regiment but soon became a generic term for all African American soldiers.

 When the Westward movement began in earnest, the black regiments were charged with and responsible for escorting settlers, protecting railroad crews, building forts and roads, and escorting the U.S. Mail.
 The 9th and 10th Cavalry Regiments also conducted campaigns against American Indian tribes on the western frontier that extended from Montana in the Northwest to Texas, New Mexico, and Arizona in the Southwest.